airmeter-io/website/features-webui.markdown

       name: Responsive Web UI
 ---

+The on-device web interface is built using [ReactJS](https://reactjs.org), [Charts.js](https://www.chartjs.org/)  & [Canvas Gauges](https://canvas-gauges.com/) and simply invokes REST APIs made exposed by the firmware.

+### Customisable Web Interface
-The Web UI is built using [ReactJS](https://reactjs.org), [Charts.js](https://www.chartjs.org/)  & [Canvas Gauges](https://canvas-gauges.com/) and simply invokes REST APIs made exposed by the firmware.
-As the packaged ReactJS app is served from a dedicated partition by the C++ core, it can be replaced entirely with any application written in JavaScript.
+As the packaged ReactJS app is served from a dedicated partition by the C++ core, it can be replaced entirely with any application written in JavaScript that calls these REST APIs.

+### REST API
-The available REST APIs are documented [here](/api).
-These APIs allow full customisation of the Web UI, centralised and automated control of devices using the AirMeter.io firmware.
+The APIs themselves are documented [here](/api).
+They can also be used centralised automated control of AirMeter.io devices.